adiletkuanay/weather-app/README.md

 # weather-app
-Simple Django pet project that allows users to check the current weather using  OpenWeatherMap API.

 The Weather App is a Django web application that provides users with real-time weather information for various cities around the world.
 It utilizes the OpenWeatherMap API to fetch weather data and presents it in a user-friendly interface.

 Features